 - Contactless payment options;

-Some drawbacks of Square are confusing reporting, absence of color options for hardware, glitches of card readers.
+Some drawbacks of Square are confusing reporting, absence of color options for hardware, and possible glitches of card readers.

 Payment Depot is an option to consider for businesses planning to process large volumes of sales.
 Instead of charging by the transaction, Payment Depot charges a monthly fee, then allows you to only pay wholesale interchange rates set by the credit card network.
 Its monthly fee starts at $59 per month.
 Payment Depot offers various payment processing hardware like POS systems, mobile readers, smart readers and standard terminals.
 Its virtual terminals allow a company to process online credit or debit card payments.